bretsw/bretsw-website-build/content/cv.md

 ## Journal Article Reviews

 *Internet and Higher Education* - 2019
-*Learning, Media and Technology* (with Dr. Christine Greenhow, faculty reviewer) - 2016
+*American Journal of Education* (with Dr. Jeffrey Carpenter, faculty reviewer) - 2019 *Learning, Media and Technology* (with Dr. Christine Greenhow, faculty reviewer) - 2016

 ## Service to Department